amerello/Theia/docs/source/bibliography.rst

    P4P Problem for Camera with Unknown Focal Length**. *Computer Vision and Pattern Recognition*, 2008.
 IEEE Conference on.

 ..
+[Cheng] Cheng, J. and Leng, C. and Wu, J. and Cui, H. **Hanqing LuFast and Accurate Image Matching with Cascade Hashing for 3D Reconstruction**. *Computer Vision and Pattern Recognition (CVPR)*, 2014.

+..
 [Chum] O. Chum and J. Matas.
 2005. **Matching with PROSAC - Progressive Sample Consensus**. *In Proceedings of the 2005 IEEE Computer Society Conference on Computer Vision and Pattern Recognition (CVPR'05)* - Volume 1 -